MIC-DKFZ/batchgenerators/Readme.md

 ## Release Notes
 (only highlights, not an exhaustive list)

+- 0.23:
+  - fixed the import mess. `__init__.py` files are now empty.
+This is a breaking change for some users!
+  Please adapt your imports :-)
+  - local_transforms are now a thing, check them out!
+  - resize_segmentation now uses 'edge' mode and no longer takes a cval argument.
+Resizing segmentations with constant border values (previous default) can cause problems and should not be done.
+- 0.20.0:
-- 0.20.0: fixed an issue with MultiThreadedAugmenter not terminating properly after KeyboardInterrupt; Fixed an error with the number and order of samples being returned when pin_memory=True; Improved performance by always hiding process-process communication bottleneck through threading
+  - fixed an issue with MultiThreadedAugmenter not terminating properly after KeyboardInterrupt; Fixed an error with the number and order of samples being returned when pin_memory=True; Improved performance by always hiding process-process communication bottleneck through threading
+- 0.19.5:
-- 0.19.5: fixed OMP_NUM_THREADS issue by using threadpoolctl package; dropped python 2 support (threadpoolctl is not available for python 2)
+  - fixed OMP_NUM_THREADS issue by using threadpoolctl package; dropped python 2 support (threadpoolctl is not available for python 2)
 - 0.19:
    - There is now a complete example for BraTS2017/8 available for both 2D and 3D.
 Use this if you would like to get some insights on how I (Fabian) do my experiments